103 Things You Can Do Today to Stop Snoring Forever!

 47. Olive Oil

-Individuals experiencing sleep apnea are encouraged to use olive oil instead of butter or other saturated fats since it is a decent source of MUFAs (monounsaturated fatty acids).
+People experiencing sleep apnea are encouraged to use olive oil instead of butter or saturated fats due to its beneficial monounsaturated fatty acids (MUFAs).

 48. Keep Pets Out of Your Bedroom

-If you have allergies, sleeping with your pets may worsen your snoring.
-Keep your bedroom as clean as possible, and, if possible, don’t let your pets sleep in the same room.
+If you have allergies, letting pets sleep in your room may worsen snoring.
+Keep your bedroom clean and pet-free if possible

 49. Avoid Taking Sleeping Pills

-Many sleeping pills relax your throat muscles, which causes snoring.
-Ask your doctor for advice before taking any sleeping pills.
+Many sleeping pills relax throat muscles, worsening snoring.
+Consult your doctor before taking any.

 50. Remove Allergens from Your Bedroom